Menu

 Tools and LLM configured

-The call_llm node gets the model’s reply. human_approve_tools catches any tool-call requests and pauses for a human check. run_tools executes whatever passed review.
-A router checks whether tools are needed or the agent is done.
+The call_llm node gets the model’s reply. human_approve_tools catches any tool-call requests and freezes for review. run_tools runs the calls that get the green light.
+A routing function checks if we need tools or we’re done.

 python